-Lynchburg College is one of only 16 institutions nationwide to receive a Community Action Grant from the American Association of University Women to increase interest in Science, Technology, Engineering, and Math (STEM) among middle school girls in Lynchburg City Schools.
+University of Lynchburg is one of only 16 institutions nationwide to receive a Community Action Grant from the American Association of University Women to increase interest in Science, Technology, Engineering, and Math (STEM) among middle school girls in Lynchburg City Schools.

 The $7,000 grant allows LC to partner with Hunton-Randolph Community Center and Lynchburg City Schools to provide STEM activities for middle school girls to increase their knowledge, skills, and interest in STEM fields and careers.

-Activities will be held at the Hunton-Randolph Community Center (HRCC), Lynchburg College Campus, and selected Lynchburg City Schools.
+Activities will be held at the Hunton-Randolph Community Center (HRCC), University of Lynchburg Campus, and selected Lynchburg City Schools.

 The one-year grant will focus on sustainability with a “Girls Go Green 4 STEM” theme.
 It will begin with a weeklong camp in late Julyat the Hunton-Randolph center followed by monthly meetings for the participants as well as quarterly meetings for their families.
 Fifteen girls from underrepresented and underserved populations in Lynchburg will participate in the camp.